blockchain-lab/ScaleOutDistributedLedger/README.md

 ## Algorithm 3: Non-interactive Smart Transacting Algorithm ##
 The algorithm in the paper basically requires the use of a powerset of all unspent transactions.
 Since this requires O(2^n) sets, this is only feasible for small numbers of n.

 The algorithm implemented is smarter and eliminates bad combinations by keeping track of a best-so-far.
 It has the same worst case performance, O(2^n), e.g. if all unspent transactions are required for the transaction.
 If this is not the case however (you send a part of your money), then the performance of the implemented algorithm is much better.
 The less transactions are required as sources, the better this algorithm performs.
+The algorithm also benefits from sharding, as transactions with the same requirements (e.g. received from the same source) will be considered as a group instead of individually.

 #### Step 1 ####
 First we collect all unspent transactions (these are tracked in application).
 We then create a TransactionTuple for each transaction, which will calculate which chains would need to be sent based on what the receiver already knows.
+We then merge the tuples that have the same chain requirements in O(|transactions|) by hashing them to buckets.

 #### Step 2 ####
-Check if there are single transactions that have a large enough amount to be used as the only source.
+Check if there are single transactions / single groups that have a large enough amount to be used as the only source.
 If we find at least one of these, then all transactions that require more chains than the best single source are directly eliminated.
 (Combining those transactions with other transactions would only make the required set of chains bigger, so they will never be in the best choice)

 We call the resulting set `candidates`.